Blog Resources About Search Topics

 Why developers building with AI should care

-Most “AI coding” tools optimize the writing part.
+Most “AI coding” tools help with the writing part.
 Code Wiki targets the part that actually burns the day:

 • “Where is the real entry point?”